Magneplanar 3.7i Instruction Manual

 Quick Step-Up Instructions

 The 3.7i has exceptional phase characteristics that are accomplished without the use of compensation networks.
 To realize the optimum phasing, the 3.7i should be angled inward as shown in the diagrams in the manual.
 (Do not place parallel to the front wall.)
-The most precise imaging for a single listener is with the tweeters on the inside.
 For a larger "sweet spot" and multiple listeners, place tweeters on the outside.
-But, in both cases, the speakers must be angled inward as shown in the diagrams below .
+Single listeners may choose to place the tweeters on the inside.
+If you do, cant the speakers inward sufficiently so that the tweeter is not ahead of the bass and midrange in time as shown in the diagrams below .

 Your 3.7is have been shipped with the tweeters disconnected.

 You must install a resistor or jumper for the operation of the tweeters.
 Most listening rooms will have the smoothest response when using the enclosed 1 ohm resistors for the tweeter and midrange.
 Rooms that are large and/or overly-damped may require the enclosed jumper for smooth response.